sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ```

 Now if we find a dog on the street, we can look at it's collar and go "Oh, this dogs name is [Dog Name]".
-But we would not know the weight right off the bat, so we instead create a DOg with just a name and then after you weigh it, take it to the vet, etc., you can then use the `setWeight()`, `getWeight()` methods with the dog and give it some attributes!
+But we would not know the weight right off the bat, so we instead create a Dog with just a name and then after you weigh it, take it to the vet, etc., you can then use the `setWeight()`, `getWeight()` methods with the dog and give it some attributes!

 We can also do this with methods!